 - Mathews Promise Academy

 - Open Door Institute

 The Chaplaincy Ministry provides spiritual counsel, prayer, Bible Study, and Christian literature for all persons in need.
 The Chaplain distributes basic needs items such as food, diapers and baby formula.
 The Chaplain also distributes information and referrals to other agencies for mental health and substance abuse counseling.

 The Chaplaincy Ministry also sponsors a Celebrate Recovery Group that meets weekly on Tuesdays at noon at Open Door.
 The goal of Celebrate Recovery is to help people overcome life’s issues with a 12-step program based on Christian principles.
 This recovery program addresses all kinds of habits, hurts, and hang-ups.

-Mathews Promise Academy and TREK
+Mathews Promise Academy

 Open Door Institute

 The Institute includes a 16-week training program of culinary arts and life skills for homeless and impoverished men and women taught in a Christian environment.
 The program empowers graduates to obtain employment at a living wage.
 Vital community partnerships for this program’s success include Feeding the Valley Food Bank (providing a commercial kitchen), Columbus Tech, and local employers.
 Graduates of the culinary arts training program are now earning $6 more per hour than they were at the beginning of the program and serve in restaurants and hotels across the city.
 Culinary arts graduates have a greater chance of earning a living wage employment if they successfully pass the ServSafe class and exam, which is offered at no charge for the students in our program.

 The Institute also teaches basic computer classes, life skills, customer service skills, job readiness, and GED preparation in partnership with Columbus Technical College.